Emeril Lagasse

-Emeril John Lagassé III (/ˈɛmərəl ləˈɡɑːsi/ EM-ə-rəl-_-lə-GAH-see; born October 15, 1959) is an American celebrity chef, restaurateur, television personality, cookbook author, and National Best Recipe award winner for his "Turkey and Hot Sausage Chili" recipe in 2003.
+Emeril John Lagasse III (/ˈɛmərəl ləˈɡɑːsi/ EM-ə-rəl-_-lə-GAH-see; born October 15, 1959) is an American chef, restaurateur, television personality, cookbook author, and National Best Recipe award winner for his "Turkey and Hot Sausage Chili" recipe in 2003.
 He is a regional James Beard Award winner, known for his mastery of Creole and Cajun cuisine and his self-developed "New New Orleans" style.
-He is of Portuguese descent on his mother’s side, while being of French heritage through his father.
+He is of Portuguese descent on his mother's side while being of French heritage through his father.

-He has appeared on a wide variety of cooking TV shows, including the long running Food Network shows Emeril Live and Essence of Emeril, and is associated with several catchphrases, including "Kick it up a notch!" and "Bam!"
-Lagasse's portfolio of media, products, and restaurants generates an estimated US$150 million annually in revenue.
+He has appeared on a wide variety of cooking television shows, including the long running Food Network shows Emeril Live and Essence of Emeril, and is associated with several catchphrases, including "Kick it up a notch!" and "Bam!"
+In 2005, Lagasse's portfolio of media, products, and restaurants was estimated to generate US$150 million annually in revenue.

 Early life

-Emeril John Lagasse III was born on October 15, 1959, in Fall River, Massachusetts, to a French-Canadian family from Quebec.
-His parents are Emeril John Lagassé, Jr. and a Portuguese mother, Hilda Medeiros.
+Emeril John Lagasse III was born on October 15, 1959, in Fall River, Massachusetts.
+His father, Emeril John Lagassé Jr., was Québécois, and his mother, Hilda Medeiros, was from Portugal.
+Lagasse stated that he "grew up very Catholic".
 Lagasse worked in a Portuguese bakery as a teenager where he discovered his talent for cooking and subsequently enrolled in a culinary arts program at Diman Regional Vocational Technical High School.

 His talents as a percussionist earned him a scholarship to the New England Conservatory of Music, but he chose instead to attend Johnson & Wales University in hopes of becoming a chef.
 He attended Johnson & Wales in 1978.
 Many years later, the school awarded him an honorary doctorate.